lc-cbot/workshop-austin/README.md

     - [Lab 5: Writing a Detection and Response Rule for Known Malicious IPs](#lab-5-writing-a-detection-and-response-rule-for-known-malicious-ips)
     - [Lab 6: Writing a Detection and Response Rule for Known Malicious Hashes](#lab-6-writing-a-detection-and-response-rule-for-known-malicious-hashes)

+> [!IMPORTANT]
-This guide will provide you with a step-by-step of all the commands we will use throughout this workshop.
+> This guide will provide you with a step-by-step of all the commands we will use throughout this workshop.
 Please reference it as we move forward.
 If you have questions, feel free to ask your group moderator.

 > [!TIP]
 > **Terms Used in this Workshop**